 As my friend Erin says, “if you're organized, [couponing] doesn't really take much time”.
 If you attempt it haphazardly, you're likely to give up and deem it time-consuming.
 If your approach is concise, it shouldn't take long!

-- Organise your coupons in a way that works for you (turns out, there's tons of options).
+- Organize your coupons in a way that works for you (turns out, there's tons of options).
 Erin and Alicia stick with the common plastic binder method, which sorts and divides coupons with tabs and pockets.
 Note: place coupons that expire soonest at the front.

 - Sift through your coupon resources one by one (e.g. local newspaper, online, apps), then add relevant ones to your booklet.